I've been starting vegetables from seed for 20 years and have gone through every iteration of seed starting trays.

 - USB cable to power grow lights: 14" long

 The 8-pack of silicon trays comes with 4 USB "double" cables to power the grow lights.
 Each cable splits into 2 cords and each of those cords is 14" long.
-I bought a $15 USB power strip to plug them in.
+I bought a $15 USB power strip from Amazon to plug them in.

 Everything you need for seed starting is listed at the bottom of this post, in one place.